Skip to content

 Google

-1. In the Google Cloud console, create an OAuth 2.0 Client ID of type Web app.
+1. In the GCP console, create an OAuth 2.0 Client ID of type Web app.

 2. Add https://dtrack.example.com to Authorized JavaScript origins and Authorized redirect URIs.